 Bird Watching in Nepal

 Take your natural experience in Nepal to a whole new level by going bird watching in Nepal.
-The country and specially the Koshi Tappu Wildlife Reserve in the eastern Terai is a bird watcher’s paradise.
-More than 850 species of birds are found in Nepal, and a surprisingly a large number of these birds can be spotted in and around the Kathmandu Valley alone.
-The hills around the valley especially Nagarjun, Godavari and Phulchowki are popular bird watching areas and the Taudaha Lake on the way to Dakshinkali is fabulous for watching migratory water fowl during the winter months.
+The country and especially the Koshi Tappu Wildlife Reserve in the eastern Terai is a bird watcher’s paradise.
+More than 850 species of birds are found in Nepal, and surprisingly a large number of these birds can be spotted in and around the Kathmandu Valley alone.
+The hills around the valley especially Nagarjun, Godavari, and Phulchowki are popular bird-watching areas and the Taudaha Lake on the way to Dakshinkali is fabulous for watching migratory water fowl during the winter months.